Planning what to wear for engagement photos doesn’t need to be complicated.

 Whatever you wear, be comfortable.
 Make sure you can move, sit and walk freely in your clothing and shoes.
 Your clothing should fit well too.
 Don’t wear clothing so big that it wrinkles and bunches up, or so tight that it gets uncomfortable.
-This way you can focus your energy on interacting with your partner at the shoot instead of constantly adjusting your outfit.
+This way you can focus your energy on interacting with your partner during your engagement shoot instead of constantly adjusting your outfit.

 Plan for the weather.

-If you and your partner want to wear the same colors you can create visual harmony in your engagement portraits choose one color family to go with- all pastel, or all jewel tone, or all primary colors.
-If you’re choosing just one color to wear, like all blue, look for wardrobe pieces that are multiple shades of it instead of the exact same shade.
+If you and your partner want to wear the same colors you can create visual harmony in your engagement portraits by choosing one color family to go with.
+This could be all neutrals, all jewel tones, or all primary colors.
+If you’re choosing just one color to wear, like all blue, look for wardrobe pieces that are multiple shades of the color instead of the exact same shade.

 Another way to create visual harmony in your photos is to wear color opposites.
-Many times the combination that works best will be a warm color and a cool color, like blue and yellow, or red and green.
+The combination that works best will be a warm color and a cool color, like blue and orange, or red and green.
 You can also choose to contrast by not wearing any color and going with black and white outfits.

 Dress for a date night.

 I’m a strong believer that your time together is precious.
 When you have portraits, I want you to enjoy yourselves and that time together.
-When thinking about what to wear for engagement photos, decide on what activities you will be doing, and then how you like to dress for those activities.
+When thinking about what to wear for engagement photos, decide on what activities you’ll do, and then dress for those activities.

 Other considerations when planning engagement photos: